Epcot’s International Festival of the Holidays

 Festival of the Holiday’s Scavenger Hunt

-After you enter the park, you’re met with a sign for the holiday scavenger hunt that’s available.
+After you enter the park, you’re met with a sign for the available holiday scavenger hunt.
 You can purchase the map inside World Traveler and at several other stores within Epcot.

 Here is a photo of mine.